 Companies that want to protect their data from employee misuse need to implement stringent policies for their employees to follow.
 They can implement strong password policies, limit access to sensitive data, and enable multi-factor authentication on all devices that access sensitive data.

-The cybersecurity specialists at RODIN can help you develop an endpoint security policy customised to your business needs, as well as monitor and manage your endpoints for maximised cybersecurity.
+The cybersecurity specialists at RODIN can help you develop an endpoint security policy customised to your business needs, as well as monitor and manage your endpoints for maximised cybersecurity protection.